 Far from the intention of downplaying the the loss of lives in this accident, yet, the dominant narrative about MALÉV Flight 240 from Budapest to Beirut is the sensationalization of the “mystery,” “the coverup of a totalitarian regime,” and the tragic fate of the people on board—the photo that is republished the most whenever the flight is discussed is the tableau of the flight crew who lost their lives.
 It would also be worth, however seeing this accident in a bigger framework, and starting to ask questions about Hungary’s involvement in the wars in the Middle East.

 The era’s last monographic book on Palestine, published in 1983 and entitled Palestinians and Self-Determination, moves away from the Hungarian-only perspective and gives the word to a Palestinian who had experience on the ground.
 It is based on the PhD thesis by Farouk Dawass, a Palestinian, who joined the Palestinian Liberation Movement in 1968, and who was a PhD research fellow (an “aspirant,”) in Hungary from 1977.71 In this sense, this is the most transnational publication.
-Nonetheless, the end of the book includes the reviews of three Hungarian scholars to show the “shortfalls, contradictions, and the values” of the study.72 In this sense, this is the most transnational publication.
-Nonetheless, the end of the book includes the reviews of three Hungarian scholars to show the “shortfalls, contradictions, and the values” of the study.73 Unlike the other books mentioned in this essay, it is not published by Kossuth but by the Institute of Social Sciences of the Central Committee of the Hungarian Socialist Workers’ Party, and only in 1500 copies.
+Nonetheless, the end of the book includes the reviews of three Hungarian scholars to show the “shortfalls, contradictions, and the values” of the study.72 Unlike the other books mentioned in this essay, it is not published by Kossuth but by the Institute of Social Sciences of the Central Committee of the Hungarian Socialist Workers’ Party, and only in 1500 copies.

-After the mid-1970s, one can conclude that the left revolutionary moment was already over, globally: Westerns power beat the aspirations of the 1968 New Left, Socialism was not victorious in Third World, and the Eastern Bloc also slowly started to dissipate.
+After the mid-1970s, one can conclude that the left revolutionary moment was already over, globally: Western powers beat the aspirations of the 1968 New Left, Socialism was not victorious in the Third World, and the Eastern Bloc also slowly started to dissipate.
 A pivot from Socialism to Islamism, beginning in 1973-1974 as argued in the film Two Meetings and a Funeral (Mohaiemen, 2017), came to its full realization by the end of the decade.
-There were signs also that Eastern Bloc relations to the Arab World were changing: they were more economic than ideological driven.74
+There were signs also that Eastern Bloc relations to the Arab World were changing: they were more economic than ideological driven.73

 In Conclusion: Beyond The Romantic Appeal